Side-Tuning: A Baseline for Network Adaptation via Additive Side Networks: Experiments

 \subsection{Baselines}

 We provide comparisons of \sidetuning{} against the following methods:

-\begin{description} \item \textbf{Scratch}: The network is initialized with appropriate random weights and trained using minibatch SGD with Adam \cite{kingma2014adam}. \item \textbf{Feature extraction (features)}: The pretrained base network is used as-is and is not updated during training. \item \textbf{Fine-tuning}: An umbrella term that encompasses a variety of techniques, we consider a more narrow definition where pretrained weights are used as initialization and then training proceeds as in \emph{scratch}. \item \textbf{Elastic Weight Consolidation (EWC).} A constraint-based substitutive approach from~\cite{kirkpatrick16}.
-We use the formulation from~\cite{schwarz2018progress} which scales better, giving an advantage to EWC since otherwise we could use a larger \sidetune{} network and maintain parameter parity. \item \textbf{Parameter Superposition (PSP)}: A parameter-masking substitutive approach from~\cite{superposition} which attempts to make tasks independent from one another by mapping the weights to approximately orthogonal spaces.
-This approach is unable to transfer across tasks. \item \textbf{Progressive Neural Network (PNN)}: An additive approach from~\cite{prognets16} which utilizes many lateral connections between the base and side networks.
-This requires the base model to be a neural network and the architecture of the base and side networks to be the same or similar. \item \textbf{Independent}: Each task uses a network trained independently for that task.
-This method uses far more learnable parameters than all the alternatives (e.g. saving a separate ResNet-50 for each task) and achieves very strong performance.
-Due to its poor scalability, it is generally not considered a viable incremental learning method. \end{description}
+\begin{description} \begin{footnotesize} \item \textbf{Scratch}: The network is initialized with appropriate random weights and trained using minibatch SGD with Adam \cite{kingma2014adam}. \item \textbf{Feature extraction (features)}: The pretrained base network is used as-is and is not updated during training. \item \textbf{Fine-tuning}: An umbrella term that encompasses a variety of techniques, we consider a more narrow definition where pretrained weights are used as initialization and then training proceeds as in \emph{scratch}. \item \textbf{Elastic Weight Consolidation (EWC).} A constraint-based substitutive approach from~\cite{kirkpatrick2017overcoming}.
+We use the formulation from~\cite{schwarz2018progress} which scales better. \item \textbf{Parameter Superposition (PSP)}: A parameter-masking substitutive approach from~\cite{cheung2019superposition} that attempts to make tasks independent from one another by mapping the weights to approximately orthogonal spaces. \item \textbf{Progressive Neural Network (PNN)}: An additive approach from~\cite{prognets16} which utilizes many lateral connections between the base and side networks.
+Requires the architecture of the base and side networks to be the same or similar. \item \textbf{Piggyback (PB)}: Learns task-dependent binary weight masks~\cite{mallya2018piggyback}. \item \textbf{Residual Adapters (RA)}: An additive approach which learns task-dependent batch-norm and linear layers between layers in an existing network~\cite{rebuffi2017learning,rebuffi2018efficient}. \item \textbf{Independent}: Each task uses a pretrained network trained independently for that task.
+This method uses far more learnable parameters than all the alternatives (e.g. saving a separate ResNet-50 for each task) and achieves strong performance. \end{footnotesize} \end{description}